Tanglumy/Tanglumy.github.io/content/authors/admin/_index.md

     url: https://usc.edu

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include NLP.
+bio: My research interests include NLP, Knowledge graph.

 # Interests to show in About widget
 interests:
-  - AI in Finance
+  - Knowledge Augmented Language Model
+  - Large Language Model
   - Knowledge Graph
-  - Open Domain QA
+  - AI in finance

 # Education to show in About widget
 education: